To satisfy the Sector Requirement, students must take a different course in each of the sectors, for a total of seven courses.

 - Most students may double count no more than one course toward both the Major and the Sector Requirement.
 Students with a double major may double count one course for each major.

 - Students in majors that allow courses from both the Living World and Physical World to fulfill their major requirements are permitted to double count two courses toward the Major and the Sector Requirement—one each in the Living World and Physical World sectors.
-Majors in which this double counting is permitted include, but are not limited to, Biological Basis of Behavior, Biology, Biophysics and Earth Science.
+Majors in which this double counting is permitted include, but are not limited to, Neuroscience Biology, Biophysics and Earth Science.

 - Students who are double majoring must have a minimum of 18 unique course units between the two majors and may count one course from each major toward the Sector Requirement.
 Students who are triple majoring must have a minimum of 24 unique course units among the three majors.
 Major departments may have additional rules limiting such double counting.